Eli Wallach: Film and television roles

 During the filming of The Good, the Bad and the Ugly, Wallach nearly died three times.
-Once, he accidentally drank a bottle of acid which was placed next to his pop bottle; another time was in a scene where he was about to be hanged, someone fired a pistol which caused the horse underneath him to bolt and run a mile while Wallach's hands were still tied behind his back; in a different scene with him lying on a railroad track, he was close to being decapitated by steps jutting out from the train.
+Once, he accidentally drank a bottle of acid which was placed next to his pop bottle; another time was in a scene where he was about to be hanged, someone fired a pistol which caused the horse underneath him to bolt and run while Wallach's hands were still tied behind his back; in a different scene with him lying on a railroad track, he was close to being decapitated by steps jutting out from the train.

 Wallach appeared as DC Comics' supervillain Mr. Freeze in the 1960s Batman television series.
-He said that he received more fan mail about his role as Mr. Freeze than about all of his other roles combined.
+He said that he received more fan mail about his role as Mr. Freeze than for all his other roles combined.
 He played Gus Farber in the television miniseries Seventh Avenue in 1977, and 10 years later, at the age of 71, he starred alongside Michael Landon in Highway to Heaven episode "A Father's Faith".
-Three years later, he played aging mob boss Don Altobello in the Francis Ford Coppola's The Godfather Part III.
+Three years later, he played aging mob boss Don Altobello in Francis Ford Coppola's The Godfather Part III.
+Eli Wallach was an actor who guest-starred on Law & Order in the episode "The Working Stiff" as Simon Vilanis in 1991.

 On November 13, 2010, at the age of 94, Wallach received an Academy Honorary Award for his contribution to the film industry from the Academy of Motion Picture Arts and Sciences.
 A few years prior to that event, Kate Winslet told another audience that Wallach, with whom she acted in The Holiday in 2006, was one of the "most charismatic men" she'd met, and her "very own sexiest man alive."

 Wallach's final performance was in the short film The Train (2015).
 Wallach plays a Holocaust survivor who, in a meeting, teaches a self-consumed and preoccupied young man that life can change in a moment.
 The short was shot in early 2014 and premiered on August 6, 2015, at the Rhode Island International Film Festival.

 Between 1984 and 1997, he also performed voiceovers in a series of television commercials for the Toyota Pickup.

 Personal life

-Wallach was married to stage actress Anne Jackson for 66 years from March 5, 1948, until his death.
-They had three children: Peter, Roberta, and Katherine.
-Roberta played an epileptic teenager in Paul Zindel's The Effect of Gamma Rays on Man-in-the-Moon Marigolds and appeared in several other movies.
+Wallach was married to actress Anne Jackson, with whom he frequently shared the screen, from March 5, 1948, until his death on June 24, 2014.
+They had three children: Peter, Katherine and Roberta.

-Wallach was a strict teetotaler and once asked the director John Huston for advice on how to play a "drunk" scene during the filming of The Misfits.

-A few years before 2005, Wallach lost sight in his left eye as the result of a stroke.
+A few years before 2005, Wallach lost sight in his left eye due to a stroke.

-His niece is the historian Joan Wallach Scott (the daughter of his brother, Sam Wallach).
-A. O. Scott, a film critic for The New York Times, is his great-nephew.
+His niece is historian Joan Wallach Scott (daughter of his brother Sam).
+A.O.
+Scott, a film critic for The New York Times, is his great-nephew.